warrenniu/Components-Props-Assessment-100520/README.md

 - The `NotesContainer` should be rendered underneath the `Header` on the DOM

 - You can run `npm run lab` to test your code.
 However, you should use both TDD and BDD to verify functionality
-- You can run `npm run submit` to save your work and push to github